sbrl/Pepperminty-Wiki/README.md

 ## Todo
  * Add page history somehow
  * Allow users to change their passwords
- * Add auto updating system that doesn't wipe your settings
+ * Add auto updating system that doesn't wipe your settings and modules
  * Make links to non existant pages red
- * Make this thing module based so we can have extensions (this also helps to organise the code!)
-	 * Convert settings to array / object
-	 * Move each action to it's own function
  * .... (open an issue if you have any suggestions!)

 --Starbeamrainbowlabs